markjprice/web-dev-net9/docs/errata/improvements.md

 At the end of Step 1, there is a note that says, "You can target either .NET 8 (LTS) or .NET 9 (STS) for all the projects in this book but you should be consistent.
 If you choose .NET 9 for the class libraries, then choose .NET 9 for later MVC and Web API projects."

 This does not mean that you can download or clone the solution projects and then only change the target framework from `net9.0` to `net8.0` and it will work.
 What I meant is that you can choose to target .NET 8 when you create all the projects.
 Some of the project templates have changed between .NET 8 and .NET 9, especially the Aspire templates.
 Just changing the target version after project creation won't be enough.
 In the next edition, I will remove this note since every reader should want to target `net10.0` anyway.

+# Page 36 - Creating a class library for a database context

+> Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on January 2, 2025](https://github.com/markjprice/web-dev-net9/issues/6).

+In Step 9, I tell the reader to "add statements to dynamically build a database connection string for SQL Edge in Docker".
+In Step 10, I tell the reader to "add a class named `NorthwindContextExtensions.cs`.
+Modify its contents to define an extension method that adds the Northwind database context to a collection of dependency services".
+There is duplicate code in these classes because the `NorthwindContext` class and its extensions are written to allow developers to instantiate the context class directly as well as via the extension method.
+They can also override the connection string or choose to accept defaults.

+In all the .NET 10 editions of all four of my books, I will review this code and explain it more in the books, perhaps with a flow diagram showing the different ways to use the `NorthwindContext` class.

 # Chapter 13 - Installing Umbraco CMS